Stability analysis of time-periodic solutions to the Navier-Stokes-Fourier system in 3D whole space: Introduction

 where $p_1=\p_\rho P(\rho_\infty,\theta_\infty)$, $p_2=\p_\theta P(\rho_\infty,\theta_\infty)$, $q_1=\p_\rho^2 P(\rho_\infty,\theta_\infty)$ and $q_2=\p_\rho \p_{\theta}P(\rho_\infty,\theta_\infty)$.
 By introducing the modified energy functional, let $\sigma=\rho-\rho_\infty$, $m=\rho v$ and $\eta=\theta-\theta_\infty$, then the equation (\ref{eq}) is transformed into the equation

 where $\mathcal{H}_1$ and $\mathcal{H}_2$ are the higher order terms.
 Except for the external force terms and the higher-order terms, all nonlinear terms in (\ref{eequ}) are written in divergence forms or potential forms.
-This transform is employed to establish a priori estimates for the initial value problem (\ref{eq}) in the proofs of Propositions \ref{lowd} and \ref{low} below.
-The proof of the time-decay estimate (\ref{maindecay}) is inspired by the strategy employed in \cite{MR4803477}.
-The key step of the proof is to derive the time-weighted estimate for the Duhamel integral:
+This transform is used to establish a priori estimates for the initial value problem (\ref{eq}) in the proofs of Propositions \ref{lowd} and \ref{low} below.
+The proof of the time-decay estimate (\ref{maindecay}) is inspired by the strategy used in \cite{MR4803477}.
+The proof will be carried out by writing the perturbation $U=(\sqrt{p_1}\sigma,\ m,\ \sqrt{c_V/\theta_\infty}\E)$ as the Duhamel form: